richchapler/AzureSolutionsDocumentation/docs/Data_Surface_GeoSpatial_AzureMaps.md

 This solution considers the following requirements:

 * "We want to analyze real-time, streaming GPS coordinates"
+* "We want to take advantage of advanced mapping features"

 ## Prerequisites
 This solution requires the following resources: